-The project has been featured in Flavorpill’s Flavorwire, The Dark Mountain Project’s “Uncivilised Poetics” issue, HerHattan NYC, the Queens Gazette, artist Priscilla Stadler’s FAVORS project, MelimeL Digital Art Design‘s 2015 Women Empowerment Event, the mürmur podcast, Queens Public TV/QPTV, and the Museum of Impact (mobile social justice museum), in addition to other mentions around the interwebz.
+The project has been featured in Flavorpill’s Flavorwire, The sisSTAR Loop, The Dark Mountain Project’s “Uncivilised Poetics” issue, HerHattan NYC, the Queens Gazette, artist Priscilla Stadler’s FAVORS project, MelimeL Digital Art Design‘s 2015 and 2017 Women Empowerment Event, the mürmur podcast, Queens Public TV/QPTV, and the Museum of Impact (mobile social justice museum), in addition to other mentions around the interwebz.

 **Snapped by me around NYC…